willy3087/fastapi_mcp/README.md

 - **Automatic discovery** of all FastAPI endpoints and conversion to MCP tools
 - **Preserving schemas** of your request models and response models
 - **Preserve documentation** of all your endpoints, just as it is in Swagger
-- **Extend** - Add custom MCP tools alongside the auto-generated ones
+- **Flexible deployment** - Mount your MCP server to the same app, or deploy separately

 ## Installation